 Studies show 5 to 10% weight loss makes a massive health benefit; they need less medicine, better BS & A1C, reduced complications, and lowers cholesterol & blood pressure.

-5. Minimize & manage stress smartly
+5. Avoid, minimize, and manage stress smartly

 Many studies confirm a negative mindset affects your number even if you are perfect in other things.
 The positive thoughts make a massive benefit in attaining optimal A1C and improved wellness.
 Stress increases hormone secretion, which makes it harder for insulin to perform its regular duty.